Public Equity

 Why Go Public?

 The definition of “going public” is the process of registering a company’s shares of stock with the Securities and Exchange Commission and offering the stock for sale to the public.
 Going public is attractive to many emerging companies because it allows businesses to use its stock as currency to finance acquisitions and procurements.
 Once a company is publicly listed, capital is essentially much easier to raise as investors now have a clearly defined exit strategy.
-In perspective, insiders can create significant wealth if their business performs successfully.

 Main Advantages of Going Public: